therealguy90/foundrytodiscord/README.md

 --------------------------------------------------

 Foundry to Discord will always be free and open-source.
-While you can support me via [ko-fi](https://ko-fi.com/loki123), I will never charge money to lock away features.
+While you can support me via [ko-fi](https://ko-fi.com/loki123), I will never lock away features for money.
 I'm no expert in making modules (I make mistakes sometimes :P), but I hope you enjoy using Foundry to Discord for as long as I can keep updating.

 --------------------------------------------------